abhijeetdhonnar/Face-Detection-System-Real-or-Fake-/README.md

 # Face-Detection-System-Real-or-Fake-
 This project is a real-time AI-based face detection system that classifies faces as real or fake (e.g. photos, phone screens) using a custom-trained YOLOv8 model.
 It is designed to enhance security by detecting fake or imprinted faces during webcam-based verification.

+## How to run
+Step 1
+Run the FaceCollection.py
+run splitData.py
+for checking the errors and system for checking the errors and system

+step 2
+Finally run the program and open the webcam run the main.Py file
+Open your webcam automatically and running the program and we take a real or fake faces

 ## 📌 Features

 - ✅ Real-time face detection using OpenCV